python/devguide/documenting.rst

 Translating
 ===========

-Python documentation translations are governed by the :PEP:`545`, they are built by `docsbuild-scripts
+Python documentation translations are governed by :PEP:`545`.
+They are built by `docsbuild-scripts
 <https://github.com/python/docsbuild-scripts/>`__ and hosted on
 docs.python.org.
-There are several documentation translations already in production, other are work in progress:
+There are several documentation translations already in production; others are works in progress.

 +-----------------+-------------------------------+----------------------------+
 | Language        | Contact                       | Links                      |